No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 No matter how much they learn on their own, they won’t be able to achieve the needed level of proficiency without field training.

-Team up your every new sales rep with an experienced teammate so that they can go through the process together and repeat it.
+Team up every new sales rep with an experienced teammate so that they can go through the process together and repeat it.

 However, it’s crucial not to underestimate your junior team members.
 Experienced sales reps should encourage them to share their insights because that way, both parties can benefit – newbies might have some fresh ideas, while veterans bring their expertise to the table.

-Improvisation training is another great way for your entire team to polish their sales chops and up their game.
 Play them recordings of previous sales calls, both successful and challenging ones, and start a conversation about what could have been done in a different manner.

 But that’s not all – they will also get to understand how to offer constructive criticism and work together as a team.